Translation-Aggregator/Translation-Aggregator/README.md

 Translation Aggregator is a program that machine translates texts through multiple sources and presents them in one conveient window.

-The discussion thread for this program is available [here](http://www.hongfire.com/forum/forum/hentai-lair/hentai-game-discussion/tools-and-tutorials/68499-translation-aggregator/).
+The **archived** discussion thread for this program is available [here](https://web.archive.org/web/20190905051811/http://www.hongfire.com:80/forum/forum/hentai-lair/hentai-game-discussion/tools-and-tutorials/68499-translation-aggregator).

 ## About